Last Updated on September 30, 2022 by Andrew Pirie

 While Starting with Ateneo and then eventually the national team.

-Under his coaching, Ateneo enjoyed success winning the Secondary Boys athletic titles starting from 1979 until 2003.
+Under his coaching, Ateneo enjoyed success in winning the Secondary Boys athletic titles starting from 1979 until 2003.

 Under his coaching for the 1980s.
 He became a national coach in 1990.